Ali-RJ/DPDK-Tracing/Report2.md

 3. Idle Gaps: White vertical areas (or very low spikes) suggest few or no significant function calls — likely waiting or polling with no work (e.g., empty RX burst returns).

 To optimize performance:
- * Use rx batching to reduce the cost of each call.
  * In low-load conditions, also consider the interrupt-based model.

 ### Function Duration Distribution